neilpower/hermes/README.md

 ### <a name="TOC-Users"></a>Register Users ##

-There are currently two ways to register a User to Hermes.
-In the future, the React frontend with the [kotlin-frontend-plugin](https://github.com/Kotlin/kotlin-frontend-plugin) will be used to register users.
-For now, you can use the static html page.

-You can add a user by filling out the form on the `/registerUser.html` path.

-A user enters their Github name, Slack handle, Team name (configured in the previous step), and optionally an Avatar URL.

-The other way to register a user is in Slack itself.

-While in the channel that was configured in the previous step, a user can register to that team by using a Slack slash command.
+In the channel that was configured in the previous step, a user can register to that team by using a Slack slash command.

 Enter `/hermes register <github-name>` in the channel (with your Github name).
 A status message as well as a response to the slack command will be sent to slack.

 Now that you have users registered, you are ready to use Hermes!
 Check out the [Features](#TOC-Features) section to see what you can do!

-## <a name="TOC-Administration"></a>Administering Hermes ##

-TODO

 ## <a name="TOC-Future"></a>Future Features ##

-These are some features which are planned to be added to Hermes.
-Please feel free to make a feature request by adding a Issue to this repo.
+These are some features which may be added to Hermes.
+Please feel free to make a feature request by adding an Issue to this repo.
 * Track the mean time to resolution for pull requests.
-* Better front-end interface for registering users (React frontend with the [kotlin-frontend-plugin](https://github.com/Kotlin/kotlin-frontend-plugin))
 * Allow the user to toggle on or off notifications
-* Add a Bot user for people to recieve private messages.
+* Add a Bot user for people to receive private messages.
-* Tests!
 * Messaging the user who configured a webhook if possible when the webhook is misconfigured.
 * Subscribe to specific hermes events.
 * Control your hermes subscription through slack.
 * Change formatting of messages to be more compact

 ## <a name="TOC-License"></a>License ##

-License
-Copyright 2017 Hootsuite (developer.products@hootsuite.com)

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at